UCAR-SEA/SEA-ISS-2025-A-Practical-Framework-for-Small-Teams-to-Develop-Sustainable-Research-Software/notebooks/practices.md

 This way, to reproduce or build upon the research is not only possible, but also encouraged, and the software is more likely to be used by other researchers in the field.

-Second is the practice, common in the Self-Hosting community, of including a "Quick Start" guide in addition to the detailed User Guide, such as in the case of [Jellyfin](https://jellyfin.org/docs/general/quick-start/), [Nginx Proxy Manager](https://nginxproxymanager.com/guide/#quick-setup) and [Vaultwarden](https://github.com/dani-garcia/vaultwarden?tab=readme-ov-file#docker-compose).
+Second is the practice, common in the Self-Hosting community, of including a "Quick Start" guide in addition to the detailed User Guide, such as in the case of [Nginx Proxy Manager](https://nginxproxymanager.com/guide/#quick-setup).
 If potential users can quickly spin up a typical use case of the software with docker images, pre-packaged runtime environments, etc., they may be more inclined to use it for their own research, provide feedback and even contribute back to the project.